-- Implementation of IHO remodelling of elective in-patient capacity and theatre scheduling commenced in December 2016. - Weekly review of orthopaedic theatre lists 6 weeks in advance planning for staffing, theatre time and equipment. - Booking on the basis of average time per consultant to carry out procedure for orthopaedics. - Reviewing admissions per ward area per day and smoothing surgical flow via Institute of Healthcare Optimisation work. - Reviewing data for orthopaedics to see if reviewing lists has had an impact on cancellation rate and consider rollout to other specialties. - Anaesthetics staffing reviewed through medical oversight group action plan in place for recruitment. - The service has implemented a process to review lists every Wednesday afternoon and develop a Standard Operating Procedure to lock down list and make any appropriate changes. - Individual review of clinical cancellations to ensure these could not have been foreseen at preassessment.
+- Implementation of IHO remodelling of elective in-patient capacity and theatre scheduling commenced in December 2016 is ongoing. - Weekly review of orthopaedic theatre lists 6 weeks in advance planning for staffing, theatre time and equipment. - Reviewing admissions per ward area per day and smoothing surgical flow via Institute of Healthcare Optimisation work. - Individual review of clinical cancellations to ensure these could not have been foreseen at pre-assessment.